IRA and Retirement Plan Distributions

 If you're an IRA owner, your financial organization should notify you by January 31 that you have an RMD due for the year.
 The financial organization will also inform the IRS of this.
 If you're a plan participant, your plan administrator will have its own procedure for notifying you about RMDs.

 The deadline to take your first RMD is known as your required beginning date (RBD).
-If you turn age seventy and a half in 2020 or a later year, your IRA RBD is April 1 of the year following the year you reach age seventy-two.
-If you turned seventy and a half before 2020, your IRA RBD was April 1 of the year following your seventy and a half year.
-For a qualified retirement plan, your RBD is generally April 1 of the year following the year you reach age seventy-two (or age seventy and a half if you turned seventy and a half before 2020) or retire from service with the employer maintaining your plan, whichever is later.
+For an IRA, your RBD is April 1 of the year following the year you reach age seventy-two.* For a qualified retirement plan, your RBD is generally April 1 of the year following the year you reach age seventy-two* or retire from service with the employer maintaining your plan, whichever is later.
 RMDs for subsequent years must be taken by December 31 each year.

 Your RMD generally is determined by dividing your prior year-end account balance by your life expectancy factor, which is based on one of the IRS life expectancy tables found in IRS Publication 590-B. It is the minimum amount that you must take each year.
 You can always take more than the RMD amount.